Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## Development

-To quickly get started with the SWF, please clone the repository and set it up using **Sticky Web Framework Manager**:
+To quickly get started with the SWF, please clone the repository and set it up using **Sticky Web Platform Manager**:

-### Sticky Web Framework Manager
+### Sticky Web Platform Manager

 Install prerequisites: `npm install yargs mongodb`

 Actions:

-- `node .\StickyWebFrameworkManager.js --help`
+- `node .\StickyWebPlatformManager.js --help`
   Displays help.
-- `node .\StickyWebFrameworkManager.js --action InitializeDatabase`
+- `node .\StickyWebPlatformManager.js --action InitializeDatabase`
   Connects to database container using `DatabaseConnectionString` defined in configuration file.
   Creates all databases and collections defined in configuration file.
   Fills the collections with initial data from the file specified in `InitialData` field of collection defined in configuration file.
-- `node .\StickyWebFrameworkManager.js --action ClearDatabase`
+- `node .\StickyWebPlatformManager.js --action ClearDatabase`
   Deletes all databases except `local`, `admin` and `config`.
-- `node .\StickyWebFrameworkManager.js --action Start`
+- `node .\StickyWebPlatformManager.js --action Start`
   Starts all `database`, `frontend`, `backend`, `nginx` services defined in docker-compose file in production mode.
-- `node .\StickyWebFrameworkManager.js --action StartDev`
+- `node .\StickyWebPlatformManager.js --action StartDev`
   Starts all `database`, `frontend`, `backend`, `nginx` services defined in docker-compose file in development mode.

 To run all containers manually: